whimboo/mozmill-automation/README.md

 ### testrun_compat_addons
 Special testrun to execute add-on compatibility tests for Firefox, which ensures that major add-ons are still working as expected for a new major release of Firefox.

+## Update Channels

+When running update tests, you have the option of providing an update channel.
+The valid update channels
+are: nightly, nightlytest, aurora, auroratest, beta, betatest, release, releasetest, esr, esrtest, and esr[VERSION]-nightly (for example esr17-nightly)